 Some audiences weren’t built to have a commenting culture, while others were.
 Anecdotally, it seems the more mature (older) a blog is the more likely it is to have a commenting culture with its audience.
 Comments are valuable because they provide direct feedback to the content team.
 However, in the grand scheme of things, the data points they provide tend to be miniscule compared to other engagement metrics.
 This is not a vanity metric.

 Links – Naturally earned links are great for SEO and should absolutely be tracked.
 These citations mean that the person linking actually read some of the content.
 That’s definitely a form of engagement, too.
-However, like blog comments, the data set is too small to make macro conclusions about content engagement.
+However, like blog comments, the data set is too small to make macro conclusions about online content engagement.

-Conversions – The ultimate form of engagement that helps drive business outcomes.
+Conversions – The ultimate form of online engagement that helps drive business outcomes.
 Whether it’s a product or an ebook, marketers love getting conversions.
 When conversions happen, the audience grows.
 This is one of the most important metrics to track and measure.
 Unfortunately, it doesn’t really inform marketers as to the quality of their overall editorial.
 This is one of the most important metrics to track, but it’s not much of an overall macro engagement measure.

 Subscribers – I, like many, subscribe (pun intended) to the idea that content marketing’s first purpose is to build an audience that can later be harvested as enthusiastic customers.
 When someone subscribes to a blog or another type of website, they’re showing an intent to engage with content.
 Intent doesn’t equal macro content engagement.